sane-pixma.5

 apply only to the scanners that follow the setting.
 The last

-explicitly set, the default 1000ms setting will apply.
+set, the default 1000ms setting will apply.

 Setting timeouts should only be required in exceptional cases.

-If so desired networking can be disabled as follows:
+If so desired, networking can be disabled as follows:

-further statements in the configuration file to be
+the configuration file will be ignored.

-ners will still be probed.
+plicitly defined network scanners will still be probed.

 USB SUPPORT